SandraAnildas/Quinn_Main_Project_2019/data/data.md

 - I am feeling lonely
 - I feel lonely
 - I feel alone quinn
+- Quinn I feel so lonely these days

 ## intent:mood_unhappy
 - my day [was horrible](problem)
 - I feel sad
+- not good
+- not happy
+- it was bad
+- not so good
 - I feel so sad
 - I am depressed
 - I was very depressed